-Successful completion of a full course of college preparatory mathematics, including Algebra I, Geometry, and Algebra II is a challenge for a significant number of Bitney students.
-We have many students entering into 9th grade who have mathematics learning delays and have not yet mastered the Pre-Algebra skills needed to be successful in these more advanced courses.
+Successful completion of a full course of college preparatory mathematics, including Algebra I, Geometry, and Algebra II, is a challenge for a significant number of Bitney students.
+We have many students entering 9th grade who have mathematics learning delays and have not yet mastered the Pre-Algebra skills needed to be successful in these more advanced courses.
 When students do not advance past Algebra I, they may complete the California Minimum State Requirement in Mathematics, but we know that their learning in mathematics has not been as broad or deep.
-The same is true for our graduation requirement in Foreign Language.
+The same is true for our graduation requirement in a Foreign Language.
 For students who struggle to complete coursework in English Language Arts requirements, a foreign language is sometimes too much of a stretch.
+Bitney Prep has changed our graduation requirements to allow students to complete either two years of a Foreign Language or two years of Career Technical Education.